GaryAsher/challenge-run-site/_games/tiny-rogues.md

   - slug: hitless
     label: "Hitless"
     description: |
-      Complete the run without being hit by any enemy attack.

-      • Environmental damage may be allowed depending on category
-      • Check specific category rules for clarification
+      • Hits are any enemy attack that remove any of the top-left health/armor/evade resources.

+      • Player-initiated actions that cause damage are NOT hits. (e.g: Opening a door/chest/altar that requires a heart instead of a key).

+      **Exceptions**:
+      • That one enemy in Shadow Planes that teleports you to a previous place you were standing is not a hit (because I do not think it is avoidable).
   - slug: no-hit-no-damage
     label: "No-Hit / No-Damage"
     description: |
-      The strictest challenge combining both Hitless and Damageless rules.
+      Follow both Hitless and Damageless rules.

-      • No hits from any source
-      • No damage taken from any source

 # Glitches not relevant for this game
 glitches_relevant: false